 DEFRA denies the changes will compromise its regulators’ independence.
 But this assertion jars with the tone of the document, which says DEFRA and its “wider family” will operate increasingly as “one business” with a “single voice” that is more “strategic, flexible and resilient”.

-It is a similar language to that being used at DECC.
+It is a similar language to

 According to the improvement plan, DEFRA’s board has decided it needs a better overall picture of what is happening throughout the department and its arm’s length bodies.